-Add new exercises to Ruby
+Add new Ruby exercises

-icon links to the canonical test data
+The icon links to the canonical test data.

 Write a function to determine if a list is a sublist of another list.